 So, what causes high cholesterol?
 If it’s not genetic, it’s usually inflammation.
 And where does inflammation start?
 Usually in the gut.
 In this blog, we’re going to talk a little about cholesterol and a lot about calming inflammation to reduce cholesterol levels.

 There are a variety of reasons cholesterol in the body can rise.
 Hypothyroid can cause it to spike.
 Menopause can cause a spike as well.
 Genetics, although rare, can also cause it to spike.
 It’s usually never cholesterol contained in food though.

-Hypothyroidism and menopause can cause a spike in cholesterol levels.
+Hypothyroidism and menopause can cause a spike in levels.
 Both are caused by a lack of specific hormones.
-If we don’t have hormones, we don’t need as much cholesterol.
-It just takes times for the body to realize this and catch up.
+If we don’t have hormones, we don’t need as much.
+It just takes time for the body to realize this and catch up.

 So, what causes high cholesterol?
 By and large…inflammation.
 And what causes inflammation?
 Lifestyle.
 Lack of exercise, continued intake of foods our body doesn’t like, stress, etc.

 I wrote a pretty detailed blog about cholesterol last year.
-This blog goes into detail on exactly what cholesterol is.
+This blog goes into detail on exactly what it is.
 It defines the different letters for you.
-And gives you 5 key strategies for lowering cholesterol.
+And gives you 5 key strategies for lowering your lab values.
 At the top of the blog, you can sign up to receive my cholesterol lowering guide.